huyvox3/MERN-Chat-App/README.md

 # 💬 MERN Chat App

 A real-time chat application built with the MERN stack (MongoDB, Express.js, React.js, Node.js) and Socket.io for live messaging.
-This project supports authentication, group and private messaging, and a responsive UI.
+This project supports authentication, group and private messaging, and a responsive UI..

 ---